SQL Server

 To configure SQL Server Availability Monitoring, follow the below steps.

-10. Select the SQL Server that you want to monitor from the list and click 'Enable Monitoring' to start monitoring the SQL server
+5. Users have to select the Alarm that they would like to associate with BizTalk server availability monitoring and then select the BizTalk Server that they want to monitor from the list and click 'Enable Monitoring' to start monitoring the BizTalk server.

-11. By default, the ICMP protocol and Any one server is down option will be selected.
-Make any changes to your requirements
+6. By default, the ICMP protocol and Any one server is down option will be selected.
+Users can change the protocols based on their business requirements.

 Once the settings are configured, BizTalk360 will start monitoring the SQL servers for any violations of the configure monitoring rules.
 Once a violation occurs, BizTalk360 will notify the users via configured notification channels.
 To receive email notifications from BizTalk360 on the threshold violation alerts, users must configure the SMTP settings under BizTalk360 Settings.
 Follow the steps in this article to configure the SMTP settings in BizTalk360.